 This gear acquisition was part of my decades-long project to find the best grow lights for cannabis.
 My project has so far tested nearly two dozen HID (high intensity discharge), LED, and plasma grow lights.
 I do individual testing and side-by-side comparison testing using uniform clones and other controls to ensure grow light effects are the only variables being measured.

-I only have a couple of premium LED brands left on my grow light testing bucket list, including NextLight and a few others.
-Of all the grow lights I’ve tested so far, the California Lightworks 1100 LED ranks in the top two in most categories and in some categories, it’s the best grow light I’ve tested.
+I only have a couple of premium LED brands left on my grow light testing bucket list.
+Of all the grow lights I’ve tested so far, the California Lightworks 1100 LED ranks in the top two in most categories and in some categories, it’s the best grow light I’ve tested so far.

 Note that the CLW 1100 is part of a series of lights the manufacturer offers, called the Solar System series, which includes smaller, lower-power lights targeted for grow phase, propagation, bloom phase, all-season, or small spaces.
 This company astutely recognizes the needs of growers in various situations–from grow tent to large commercial space–and makes top-rank LED grow lights to match.